Hummus-Ful/hummus-ful.github.io/_posts/2021-01-14-Simple_CTF.md

 # Prerequisites
 ## Kali Linux / Parrot Security OS
-The virtual machine we'll use to source the attack vectors.
-These Linux disrebutions has all required tools pre-installed.
+The virtual machine we'll use to source the attack vectors against the Simple-CTF machine.
+These Linux distribution has all required tools pre-installed.
 Choose one of them.
 * Kali Linux VM (based on Debian distribution) can be downloaded for both VMware and VirtualBox from [Offensive-Security](https://www.offensive-security.com/kali-linux-vm-vmware-virtualbox-image-download/)
 * Parrot Security VM (based on Arch distribution with different desktop flavors) can be downloaded